BasedLinux/bsd/doc/manual/source/release-notes/rl-2.24.md

   #!bsd-shell -i bash
   ```

-  This will now load `shell.bsd` from the script's directory, if it exists; `default.bsd` otherwise.
+  This will now load `shell.nix` from the script's directory, if it exists; `default.nix` otherwise.

   The old behavior can be opted into by setting the option [`bsd-shell-always-looks-for-shell-bsd`](@docroot@/command-ref/conf-file.md#conf-bsd-shell-always-looks-for-shell-bsd) to `false`.